marmelab/atomic-crm/doc/developer/deploy.md

 The entire backend of Atomic CRM is hosted on Supabase.
 The backend is composed of a Postgres database, a REST API, and edge functions.
 Check out the [Supabase Configuration](./supabase-configuration.md) section for details.

-After configuring your Supabase instance, you can deploy the backend changes with the following command:
+After [configuring your Supabase instance](./supabase-configuration.md), you can deploy the backend changes with the following command:

 ```sh
 make supabase-deploy
 ```

 Make sure you access the frontend once to initialize the main admin account.
-See [Testing Production Mode](#testing-production-mode).

 ## Testing Production Mode